michael-brade/LaTeX.js/docs/limitations.md

 ```tex
 \penalty2000
 ```
-because the space after \a is skipped in the input processor.
+because the space after `\a` is skipped in the input processor.
 Later stages of processing then receive the sequence
 ```tex
 \a0
 ```
-However, <LaTeX/> documents themselves usually don't rely on or need this feature--that is, until I'm convinced otherwise.
+However, <latex/> documents themselves usually don't rely on or need this feature—that is, until I'm convinced otherwise.

-This also means that you cannot use `\vs^^+ip` to have <LaTeX/>.js interpret it as `\vskip`.
+This also means that you cannot use `\vs^^+ip` to have <latex/>.js interpret it as `\vskip`.
 Again, this is a feature that most people will probably never need.